ShreyasKulkarni12/STM32F429-BareMetal/README.md

 *code for Button controlled LED.txt* contains a code where the on-board User Button has been used to toggle the on-board Green LED. you can paste the code in your project and run directly.

-*code_LEDblink_usingTimer.txt* contains a code where the internal timer-7, Auto-reload, Prescalers are used to generate a delay of 1 sec and toggle the LED on-board.
+*code_LEDblink_usingTimer.txt* contains a code where the internal timer-7, Auto-reload, Prescalers are used to generate a delay of 1 sec and toggle the on-board LED.

+*code_generating_PWM_usingTimers.txt* contains a code where the internal GenPurpose timer-2 has been used to generate a PWM signal of 500ms with also the on-board Red LED toggling at 1 sec intervals.